Every so often, I need to do something for my business that makes me feel a bit uncomfortable.

 - Continue on with your life knowing that the things that truly matter will get done and you won’t become overwhelmed or resentful.

-Download my free worksheet and create your own wait list.
+Enter your name and email below to download my worksheet and create your own wait list.
+Part of the Editor’s Toolkit.

 This post focuses on Step 2 of the Life Editing Process, Delete Bad Influences.
 For more about life editing and what it can do for you, click here.